manitorpotterk/The_Scripter/README.md

 3. PHP

+## 6. Recon
+Recon is a simple script that will scan the whole machine stepwise  Like first it will quickly give results and then will perform a script scan and also start the full scan in the background.

 ## 7. Password Generator
 Password Generator is a password generation tool that will print the password of the desired length you just need to enter the length of the password and 4 passwords will be